jveyhl/jve_regex_tutorial/jve_regex_tutorial.md

 # Tutorial: Email Regular Expression

 The purpose or this tutorial is to explain how to use a regular expression -- but what are regular expressions?
 Regular expressions, also known as “Regex”, are a tool for searching and matching parts of a text by describing the patterns that should be used to identify those parts.
-This is accomplished by creating a set of symbols that describes the pattern of the text you are interested in.
+This is accomplished by creating a set of symbols that describes the pattern of the text we are interested in.

-One reason for using regex is format validation for user input such as ensuring a credit card number has the correct number of digits or to test if an email address is in a valid format.
+One reason for using regex is to validate user input such as ensuring a credit card number has the correct number of digits or that an email address is in a valid format.
 In this tutorial, we will be learning about the latter.

 ## Summary